 Digital Transformation Project

-The strategy builds on the significant investment already made by La Trobe University in the area of digital curriculum design and development, and will equip staff with the ability to continually evolve course curriculum to student and industry needs.
+The strategy builds on the already significant investment by La Trobe University in digital curriculum design and development.
+Course curriculum, learning technology and staff skills are continually being upgraded to suit evolving student and industry needs.

 Six step process